mayariii/image-search/README.md

 * Decorative header for context (and a little bit of fun!)
 * Search form: form fields consisting of label, text input and button, for user to enter search term
 * Image list: once search term is submitted, relevant images will be rendered
-* Pagination: max number of results presented per page, and
+* Pagination: max number of results presented per page
+* Accessibility: Semantic HTML elements
 * Mobile responsiveness

 ### Future improvements